 Contents

-In this post, I wanted to share my experience visiting places connected to Evita.
-When you are planning your trip, you should also check out this comprehensive Buenos Aires guide or list of South America itinerary ideas.
+✈️ Planning your trip?
+Don’t forget to check out this comprehensive Buenos Aires guide or list of South America itinerary ideas.
 Also, consider visiting Colonia, it’s an easy day trip from Buenos Aires.

 The Evita Museum